Indianapolis DUI Attorney

 Hiring a DUI attorney in Indianapolis is not nearly as costly as losing your license, going to jail, or losing your job.
 If you, or someone you love, has been arrested for driving while intoxicated, it is essential to immediately find experienced representation to minimize the potential impact of the arrest.

-How Do I Fight My DUI Charge?
+How Do I Fight My DUI or OWI Charge?

 There is little you can do to escape a DUI charge if the police detect a BAC of .08% or more, or if you refuse a Breathalyzer test.
 However, hiring an attorney can help mitigate the penalties, especially for a first-time offense.
 If you need to drive to maintain employment, your attorney will help you make your case in this regard as well.